ckeditor/ckeditor5/docs/tutorial/data-conversion.md

 * {@link module:engine/conversion/conversion~Conversion#attributeToAttribute `attributeToAttribute()`},
 * {@link module:engine/conversion/conversion~Conversion#elementToElement `elementToElement()`}.

-We used the first helper in the previous chapter of the tutorial to convert `<mark>` HTML elements into the model `highlight` attribute and vice versa.
+We used the first helper in the previous chapter of the tutorial to convert `<mark>` HTML elements to the model's `highlight` attribute and vice versa.

 ```js
 editor.conversion.attributeToElement( {